TheRobotStudio/SO-ARM100/README.md

 Check out this Handy [URDF viewer](https://gkjohnson.github.io/urdf-loaders/).

+Adding a wrist camera can be done by following this guide: `Optional/Camera_Holder/README.md`

 ## Debugging motors
 For debugging, any Windows PC can connect over USB to program the servos and to debug or do tests.
 To do so download [Feetech Software](https://www.feetechrc.com/software.html).
 For Ubuntu, you can use [FT_SCServo_Debug_Qt](https://github.com/Kotakku/FT_SCServo_Debug_Qt).
 Note: This step is not necessary as motors can be configured using the LeRobot Library, but this can be helpful for debugging.